Use thirty hashtags/post, but do not over-use the same set of thirty.

-RiteTag Pro comes with the browser extension (Chrome, Firefox and Safari) and also includes the RiteTag Android App, which also streamlines getting hashtags specific to an image, so your hashtags are different per Instagram upload and the app makes it easy to get hashtags, paste into the caption field (or as a comment - hashtags works there, too) in an Instagram upload.
+RiteTag Pro comes with the browser extension and also includes the RiteTag mobile app, which also streamlines getting hashtags specific to an image, so your hashtags are different per Instagram upload and the app makes it easy to get hashtags, paste into the caption field (or as a comment - hashtags works there, too) in an Instagram upload.

 See the full RiteTag Extension tutorial for more.